nmcdowell00/python_for_the_datajam/GitHub_Introduction/basics.md

 ## Making changes

 Lets make the first edit in your new branch.

-Let's click on the README fild and spice it up a bit.
+1. Click on the README fild and spice it up a bit.
 After clicking on the file you should see a pencil icon on the right side of your page.
 Select this to begin working on the file.

-Type a few lines into the editor then navigate down to the window at the bottom of the page titled "Commit Changes".
+2. Type a few lines into the editor then navigate down to the window at the bottom of the page titled "Commit Changes".
 All of the edits that you save on this branch will be stroed as commits.

-In the box at the bottom you can add a short note about what is being saved in the commit.
+3. In the box at the bottom you can add a short note about what is being saved in the commit.
 These notes will become more helpful when you start working on larger files and make more complex edits.

-For now add a short note and click "Commit Changes".
+4. Lets finsh up and hit "Commit Changes".

 ### Pull Request